inspec/inspec-habitat/docs/resources/habitat_service.md

 ## Matchers

-Use [Matchers](https://www.inspec.io/docs/reference/glossary/#matcher) to create tests that test a true or false question.
+Use [matchers](https://www.inspec.io/docs/reference/glossary/#matcher) to create tests that test a true or false question.

 InSpec includes a number of [universal matchers](https://www.inspec.io/docs/reference/matchers/).
 See below for matchers specific to this resource.

 ### have_standalone_topology

-This Matcher returns `true` if the service is configured in a [`standalone`](https://www.habitat.sh/docs/using-habitat/#standalone) topology.
+This matcher returns `true` if the service is configured in a [`standalone`](https://www.habitat.sh/docs/using-habitat/#standalone) topology.

 ```ruby
 describe habitat_service(origin: 'core', name: 'httpd') do